VikramSinghMTL/singh.gg/src/site/notes/50 Works/Research/Data Analysis.md

 - The mean being slightly lower than the median and mode suggests a slight left skew (some responses lower than 5 are pulling the average down).
 - Most participants enjoy games: The high central tendency values suggest that gaming is a common and well-liked activity.
-- Minimal disagreement: There are likely very few low ratings (1s or 2s), reinforcing that negative or neutral attitudes toward gaming are uncommon in your sample.
+- Minimal disagreement: There are likely very few low ratings (1s or 2s), reinforcing that negative or neutral attitudes toward gaming are uncommon in the sample.
-- Relevance for your study: If your study involves game-based learning or gamification, this is a positive indicator that students are receptive to games as an educational tool.
+- Relevance for the study: If the study involves game-based learning or gamification, this is a positive indicator that students are receptive to games as an educational tool.

 ### Q2.
 What types of games do you enjoy playing?